 A portion of our investment portfolio is allocated to other classes of investments including equity securities, catastrophe bonds, term loans and interests in alternative investment vehicles such as private equity investments, private credit investments and hedge funds.
 For certain investments, the valuation on our consolidated balance sheet may differ significantly from the values that would be used if ready markets existed for the securities representing interests in the relevant investment vehicles.
 If we were to sell these assets (which may be necessary if we need liquidity to pay claims), it may be at significantly lower prices than we have recorded them.
 Furthermore, our interests in many of the investment classes described above are subject to restrictions on redemptions and sales that limit our ability to liquidate these investments in the short term.
 The performance of these classes of investments is also dependent on individual investment managers and investment strategies.
-It is possible that these investment managers will leave, the investment strategies will become ineffective or that the managers will fail to follow our investment guidelines.
-Our investment portfolio may become concentrated in a limited number of issuers or have significant exposure to certain geographic areas or economic sectors.
+It is possible that these investment managers will leave, the investment portfolio may become concentrated in a limited number of issuers or have significant exposure to certain geographic areas or economic sectors.
 Concentration of investments can increase investment risk and portfolio volatility.
 Any of the foregoing could result in a decline in our investment performance and capital resources, and accordingly, adversely affect our financial results.